Mimosa Hostilis Root Bark Chopped

 Country of Origin: Brazil.

-This product is shipped from Colorado and Spain.
+This product is shipped from USA and Spain.

 Common Name: Mimosa Hostilis, Jurema, Jurema preta, Vinho da Jurema, M. tenuiflora, Jurema Branca, M. verrucosa, Vermelha/Embira, M. ophthalmocentra.